sbernheim4/excoptional/README.md

  *
  * Lifts a function, with an arbitrary number of arguments, where
  * each argument is not an Option, to be a function that works on
- * Optional versions of those arguments.
+ * Option versions of those arguments.
  *
  * @remarks This function has very weak type support and strict
  * requirements to work correctly.
 Use with caution.
  * @remarks The provided function **must** be completely curried.
- * @remarks If any of the provided Optionals are a None, a None will
+ * @remarks If any of the provided Option arguments are a None, a None will
  * be returned.
  * @remarks Each argument in the provided curried function must have
- * the same type as its corresponding Optional type.
-See the 2nd
+ * the same type as its corresponding Option type.
+See the 2nd example
- * example below.
+ * below.
+ * @remarks All of the Option arguments for the provided function must be
+ * passed when liftN is invoked.
  *
  * @example
  * ```